 This risk relates to the potential financial loss TRL may suffer due to an increase in the spread that a fixed interest security trades at, relative to a comparable government bond.
-At 31 December 2021, 74% of TRL's fixed income portfolio was rated AA (2020: 68%) or higher with only 15% rated below A grade (2020: 13%).
-All fixed interest securities were at least investment grade, with the lowest being BBB.
+At 31 December 2022, 93% of TRL's fixed income portfolio was rated AA (2021: 74%) or higher with only 4% rated below A grade (2021: 14%).
+All fixed interest securities were at least investment grade, with the lowest being BBB-.
+The impact of spread rate risk on the investment portfolio has substantially reduced as a result of the de-risking of the portfolio.

-Equity Risk
+Equity risk

 The potential financial loss arising from the reduction in the value of the investment portfolio due to changes in prices of equities, mutual funds and equity-linked capital market instruments.
-TRL's exposure to equity risk is limited to its holdings in underlying securities within the equity ETF which makes up approximately 4.7% (2020: 3.5%) of the investment portfolio.
+Having sold its equity-based ETF during the year, TRL had no exposure to equity risk at 31 December 2022 (2021: the equity ETF comprised 4.7% of the investment portfolio).